questionlp/wwdtm_database/README.md

 Version 4.4 brings support for multiple Bluff the Listener-like segments for each show by adding a new `segment` column to the `ww_showbluffmap` table.
 The column's default value is `1` and should be incremented for each additional segment for a given show ID.

-Due to issues with trying to generate diagrams using either MySQL Workbench or JetBrains DataGrip, I used [dbdiagram.io](https://dbdiagram.io/) to generate the diagrams for this version of the database.
-In lieu of a MySQL Workbench diagram file, a DBML representation of the database is included.

 The new version of the database will be used for upcoming versions of the following projects:

 - [wwdtm](https://github.com/questionlp/wwdtm)